Wednesday, January 9, 2019

 Cancer Center on October 19, 2016, Iloilo City

-That was about fifteen years ago today when I couldn't even lead the Holy Rosary or memorize some essential prayers that my classmates and people of my age have mastered already.
-I wasn't prayerful back then, but I have religiously attended the required First Friday Masses and religious retreats at school.
+That was about fifteen years ago today when I couldn't even lead the Holy Rosary or memorize some essential prayers that my classmates and people of my age had mastered already.
+I wasn't prayerful back then, but I religiously attended the required First Friday Masses and religious retreats at school.
 It was even so hard for me to attend church to celebrate Sunday Mass in my childhood.

 The time has changed, and the new generations of Christians are less deeply devoted to their religion.
 Parents may send their kids to a Catholic or Christian school, but their values may not reflect what they must have been taught.
 It might have started with my generation, but I don't know.
 We were the generation who enjoyed playing on the streets and being offline compared to the online world that the younger generation wants nowadays.